-Grants are highly competitive, and many are designed for specific improvements that ensure the home is safe, livable and non-hazardous to those on the property and in the community.
+Grants are highly competitive, and many are designed for specific improvements that ensure the home is safe, accessible, livable and non-hazardous to those on the property and in the community.
 Read on to see if a home improvement grant can help you achieve your goals.

-A home improvement grant, also called a “home repair grant,” is a type of financial aid issued by the government at the federal, state or municipality level.
+A home improvement grant, also called a “home repair grant,” is a type of financial aid issued by the government at the federal, state, or municipality level.
 It’s designed to help homeowners in that region make select improvements to their properties.

 As long as the applicant and the project meet certain requirements, a home improvement grant does not need to be repaid.

 Where to Find Home Improvement Grants

 There are several places you can find available home improvement grants.
 Your best bet is to start with your local Housing and Urban Development (HUD) office.
 HUD offers grants like the HOME Investment Partnerships Program for low-income homeowners, as well as various types of home repair loans.
 Visit HUD.gov to find the office in your area.